-- The controller executes other OBs (such as OB20 and OB35) with higher priorities than OB1. - You use STEP 7 to monitor and debug the control program. - You use a variable table (VAT) with STEP 7 to display the status of the control program. - An application with a higher priority is running on your computer. - The controller interacts with an HMI interface, such as WinCC, or with the controls supplied by SIMATIC Computing.
+- The controller executes other OBs (such as OB20 and OB35) with higher priorities than OB1. - You use STEP 7 to monitor and debug the control program. - You use a variable table (VAT) with STEP 7 to display the status of the control program. - An application with a higher priority is running on your computer. - The controller interacts with an HMI interface, such as WinCC.